 It’s been exciting to see the story maps community adopt ArcGIS StoryMaps, the second-generation storytelling tool that we released in July 2019.
-More stories are being created in ArcGIS StoryMaps these days than all the classic apps combined.
+Far more stories are being created in ArcGIS StoryMaps these days than all the classic apps combined.
 But the question inevitably arises: Should I maintain my classic stories as is, or should I remake them in ArcGIS StoryMaps?

-Second, some of you have requested that we provide a way to automatically reformat classic story maps into ArcGIS StoryMaps.
+Second, some of you have wished for a way to automatically reformat classic story maps into ArcGIS StoryMaps.
 But I’m afraid that’s just not feasible, for a variety of reasons.
 Chief among them is that there’s not a strict one-to-one relationship between the elements of classic stories and the “blocks” in ArcGIS StoryMaps.
 Since every story has its own character, you need to make some judgment calls about how best to remake them as ArcGIS StoryMaps.
 But to put a positive spin on it, that means there are ways you can make your story look and work better than ever as you move it to the new template.

 The nuts and bolts of recreating your story involve a good bit of copying and pasting of text.
 It’s a bit tedious, but having converted many stories, I’ve found that it goes surprisingly quickly.
 It’s a good thing to do during parts of your day when you’re less up for mentally onerous tasks.
 I’m a morning person, so for me that means later in the day.

 Reformatting your old story is a great opportunity to give it a fresh look, and to update items that might be obsolescent.
 I find that, almost invariably, rereading a story after many months gives you a fresh perspective.
 Items that might have seemed fine at the time suddenly beg for refinement or updating.